 Digital disruption in the way of automation, robotics and the Internet of Things has led to a focus on developing 21st Century skills for lifelong learning in the next generation.
 Our research shows that within this context, parents believe students are most equipped (extremely/very) with digital skills (60%) and creativity (57%).
 There is work to do, however, in the area of critical thinking, with just over two in five parents (43%) believing students are extremely/very equipped in this area.

 As the world of work changes, it is the character qualities of curiosity, adaptability and initiative that help to future proof the students of today.
 Positively, three in five parents (60%) believe students are extremely or very equipped with curiosity, while half (50%) believe students are equipped with adaptability to the same extent.
-Leadership is the greatest area of growth for today’s students with just over two in five parents (42%) believing students are extremely or very equipped in this area.
+Leadership is the greatest area of growth for today’s students with just over two in five parents (42%) believing students are extremely or very equipped

 For media commentary contact us on 02 8824 3422 or at firstname.lastname@example.org